 Things Ministers Should Know

 • Know your personal limitations.
 Do not try to counsel in areas where you are not trained.
-Personally vet counselors in your area that you can trust to share faith based counsel with your student.
-Does your church or ministry have funds to help financially support professional help for your student?
+Personally vet counselors in your area that you can trust to share faith-based counsel with your student.
+Does your church or ministry have funds to help financially support professional help for your students?

 • Know your student’s medical history.
 Is their depression or anxiety situational or chronic?
 Are they presently on any type of Rx?
 If they have been on Rx in the past, why did they stop?
 When was the last time they saw their primary physician?

 • Know your student’s relational history.
 Most depression or anxiety is relationally oriented.
 Has there been a history of feeling either depressed or anxious?
 Depression can be confused with poor self-esteem and anxiety “could” be confused with ongoing irresponsibility or procrastination.
 Could their feelings of depression actually be grief?
 If so, then walk with them through their grief.
 Are their feelings of depression

 related to some form of abuse in their history?

 • Educate yourself on the issues.
 Know what depression is and what it is not.
 The same is true for anxiety.
 True depression or anxiety is chronic in nature.
 This means symptoms did not begin when they arrived at college.
 This also means that both are a result of psychological and physiological complications.
 Depression or an anxiety disorder can be a result of experiencing a recent trauma.
 Resulting in what is